PragnyaKalvakol/GDP-I-GROUP-4/README.md

 #### User Classes and Characteristics
 <p> Our application hopes to draw on three main user groups.
 The Admin, User and Supplier have their own individual login id and password.</p>
+<p> The three main user groups are:
+    (A) Admin: Maps the users and suppliers databases and checks the orders and confirms it.
+And takes the delivery report.</p>